augustss/MicroHs/README.md

 To compile on Windows make sure `cl` is in the path, and then use `nmake` with `Makefile.windows`.

-The compiler can also be used with emscripten to produce JavaScript, see `Makefile.emscripten`.
+The compiler can also be used with emscripten to produce JavaScript/WASM, see `Makefile.emscripten`.

 ## Language
 The language is an extended subset of Haskell-2010.